2016 BMW r1200r vs 2016 Harley Davidson Low Rider (FXDL)

 So what has the Low Rider going for it?

 The HOG oozes cool.
-The Dyna is one of the sleeker looking models without all the extra pork and tassels.
-It’s a work of art sculpted in metal.
+The Dyna is one of the sleeker-looking models without all the extra pork and tassels.
+It's a work of art sculpted in metal.
 I definitely spend more time admiring the Low Rider.
-While not generally considered cutting edge engineering, Harleys today are far better than they were – and cheaper.
-No one can argue that Harley doesn’t build a well-made motorcycle.
+While not generally considered cutting edge engineering, Harleys today are far better than they were - and cheaper.
+No one can argue that Harley doesn't build a well-made motorcycle.
 Just about everything is made of metal, which obviously adds to the weight, but also the appeal.
-The bike feels super solid and authentic which in today’s age of plastic is appealing.
+The bike feels super dependable and authentic, which in today's age of plastic is appealing.